A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions

 and the denominator $D$ by

 which leads to the dispersion relation of the IBS states \cite{Herrera_2009,Casas_2019_1,Casas_2019}

-which reduces to the expression \ref{ChiralMajorana} for zero doping levels of the two regions \cite{Casas_2019}.
-For the case of junctions with more than two regions, the Dyson equation can be implemented sequentially to each interface to obtain the equilibrium Green functions of the entire system.
-The figure \ref{fig:regiones2} illustrates the coupling process for the case of a junction of three regions.
-For the first interface at $x=0$, the equilibrium Green functions of the left ($L$) and central ($C$) regions are the ``left'' and ``right'' inputs in equations (\ref{DY1}-\ref{DY2}) to obtain the coupled Green functions of the $L$-$C$ subsystem.
-Proceeding in the same way for the second interface at $x=d$, the Green functions of the $L$-$C$ subsystem and those of the right region ($R$) are the new ``left'' and ``right'' imputs in the same equations to obtain the total equilibrium Green functions of the junction.
+This reduces to the expression (\ref{ChiralMajorana}) for zero doping levels of the two regions \cite{Casas_2019}.
+For the case of junctions with more than two regions, the Dyson equation can be implemented sequentially to each interface to obtain the equilibrium Green's functions of the entire system.
+Figure \ref{fig:regiones2} illustrates the coupling process for the case of a junction of three regions.
+For the first interface at $x=0$, the equilibrium Green's functions of the left ($L$) and central ($C$) regions are the ``left'' and ``right'' inputs in equations (\ref{DY1}-\ref{DY2}) to obtain the coupled Green's functions of the $L$-$C$ subsystem.
+Following the same procedure for the second interface at $x=d$, the Green's functions of the $L$-$C$ subsystem and those of the right region ($R$) are the new ``left'' and ``right'' inputs in the same equations, obtaining the total equilibrium Green's functions of the junction.